KellyRuizTest/TwentyGO-App/README.md

 Project Part of 30 days of Kotlin.

 <h2> Lessons & Learninngs </h2

-It was my first touch with Kotlin I really appreciate this new Modern programming Language strengths like Expressiveness (lambdas, coroutines, named parameters to Android Libraries in some cases I was tempted to use Java code in the project which is another strength ok Kotlin Interoperability.
+It was my first touch with Kotlin,
+I really appreciate this new Modern programming Language strengths like Expressiveness (lambdas, coroutines, named parameters to Android Libraries in some cases I was tempted to use Java code in the project which is another strength ok Kotlin Interoperability.

-I really enjoy it, however there is a long way to Android Development in Kotlin
+however there is a long way to Android Development in Kotlin

 <h2> TODO </h2>